2-REC/unity-opencv-boilerplate/README.md

 - Add the boilerplate source files<br>
     - Navigate to the directory of the newly created project, and create a subdirectory "source"<br>
         => A different directory structure can be used if desired.<br>
-    - Copy the 2 source files from the "UnityOpenCV_Library" directory of this repository to the new directory<br>
+    - Copy the 2 source files from the "UnityOpenCV/UnityOpenCV/sources" directory of this repository to the new directory<br>
         - <b>"unity_opencv.h"</b>
         - <b>"unity_opencv.cpp"</b>
     - In Visual Studio, add the 2 files to the solution<br>